Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 - The photos used in this site were obtained from Pixabay.
 The product mockups were developed using [Artboard Studio](https://artboard.studio/) and [Smart Mockups](https://smartmockups.com/).
 The logos and luchador images were created using [Canva](https://www.canva.com/).

 ### Acknowledgements
-- Tutor support at the Code Institute, who offered invaluable assistance at various points and also Huel, which provided the inspiration for this particular type of ecommerce site.
+- My mentor, Precious Ijege, tutor support at the Code Institute, who offered invaluable assistance at various points and also [Huel](huel.com), which provided the inspiration for this particular type of ecommerce site.